HEPATITIS B VIRUS

 - avoidance of alcohol

-- Eaten more of fruits, vegetables and other foods that aid in regeneration of the Liver cells.
+- Eaten more of fruits, vegetables and other foods that aid in boasting immune system and regeneration of the Liver cells.

 - Abstinence from sexual Intercourse and other mode of transmission.